 Our Full-Time courses only have one intake – September.

 We will need to assess your application to determine whether a GMAT is necessary.
-A GMAT condition tends to be applied for some of our MSc degrees (see next FAQ for exempted degrees) when there is not sufficient evidence of a satisfactory level of numeracy or if candidates have been out of education for a significant period of time.
+A GMAT condition tends to be applied to our MSc degrees when there is not sufficient evidence of a satisfactory level of numeracy or if candidates have been out of education for a significant period of time.
 We advise submitting an application as early as possible so that you have plenty of time to satisfy this condition if applied to your offer.

 Our GMAT reference is SH0-BR-04.